polterguy/phosphorusfive-dox/chapter-14.md

 * create.hl - Creates new contact items
 * read.hl - Reads and returns a list of contact items
-* update.hl - Updates an existing item
+* edit.hl - Updates an existing item
 * delete.hl - Deletes an existing item.

 All of these files can be found in our *"crud"* folder.
 This design allows us to easily exchange the underlaying database later, to something more scalable for instance.
 The p5.data database, stores its items in memory, making it perform extremely fast, but also scale badly if you add thousands of records to it.